pyladies/pyladies-kit/docs/events.rst

 Conference prep sessions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Python conferences that might interest your chapter: PyCon, DjangoCon, PloneConf, SciPy (Python for Scientific Computing)
+Python conferences that might interest your group: PyCon, DjangoCon, PloneConf, SciPy (Python for Scientific Computing)

 What you can do to prepare together: